napari/napari-workshop-template/README.md

         path: 'napari-workshops/_build/html'
     ```

-As currently configured, whenever a new commit is added to the `main` branch of
+As currently configured, whenever a new commit is added to the `main` branch of the repository, a new deployment is made (the Jupyter book is built, and the
-this repository, a new deployment is made (the Jupyter book is built, and the
+generated pages are uploaded to [GitHub pages](https://docs.github.com/en/pages/quickstart).
+For this to work, you need to have GitHub pages enabled on your GitHub account.
+To do this, follow the [deployment guide]().

-generated pages are uploaded).
-You can find the workshop materials at
+After GitHub pages is set up for your repository, you will find the workshop materials at

 ```
 https://<your-username>.github.io/<workshop-name>